IN THE INDUSTRY

 This paper presents a newly developed model to predict the breakdown pressures in cased and perforated wells.

-Training a Single AI Model Can Emit as Much Carbon as Five Cars in Their Lifetimes
+Training a Single Artificial-Intelligence Model Can Emit as Much Carbon as Five Cars in Their Lifetimes

 Researchers at the University of Massachusetts, Amherst, performed a life-cycle assessment for training several common large AI models.
 They found that the process can emit more than 626,000 lbm of carbon dioxide equivalent—nearly five times the lifetime emissions of the average American car.